 Summer Institute for Educators

-The seventh annual Summer Institute for Educators will examine best practices for promoting and assessing student understanding.
-Our keynote speaker, Denise Wilbur, will lead a morning session for all participants.
+The eighth annual Summer Institute for Educators will examine best practices for fostering executive skills development.
+Our keynote speaker, Dr. Peg Dawson, will lead a morning session for all participants.
 Afternoon breakout sessions will include opportunities to examine specific instructional approaches for supporting all students in grades six through twelve.
 Participants will register for sessions of their choosing.

 9:00 a.m. – 12:00 p.m.

 Keynote address and all-participants activity:

 Please select three (3) workshop choices.
 From your three choices, you will be assigned to two (2) workshops.
 You will be notified of your workshop schedule when you arrive at the Summer Institute.

 - Emotional Regulation

 - Apps to Support Executive Skills